mathiasandresen/uni-notes/docs/7-semester/WI/01-introduction-and-crawlers.md

 * a pure sequential, single thread architecture will get stuck once a host does not respond (quickly) to a *fetch(url)* request
 * crawler must implement **robustness**
     * not get stuck in *spider traps*, i.e., large, dead-end (uninteresting) web components
+        * *spider traps* *"... are generators of web pages that mislead crawlers into getting stuck fetching an infinite number of pages in a particular domain.
+Crawlers must be designed to be resilient to such traps.
+Not all such traps are malicious; some are the inadvertent side-effect of faulty website development."* [Chapter 20](https://nlp.stanford.edu/IR-book/pdf/20crawl.pdf#page=1)
 * crawler must implement **politeness**
     * not overload a single web server with requests